-None of the "Related Party Transactions" as disclosed in note 38 to Group's consolidated financial statements constituted "Connected Transactions" or "Continuing Connected Transactions" as defined under Chapter 14A of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules").
+None of the "Related Party Transactions" as disclosed in note 37 to Group's consolidated financial statements constituted "Connected Transactions" or "Continuing Connected Transactions" as defined under Chapter 14A of the Listing Rules.
 Where applicable, the Company has complied with the disclosure requirements in accordance with Chapter 14A of the Listing Rules.